SnehaRawat2/Dream-Bucket-List/README.md

-# ✨ Dream Bucket List Web App
+# ✨ Dream Bucket List

 This is a minimal, interactive "Dream Bucket List" web application built using HTML, CSS, and JavaScript.
 It allows users to track personal life goals with visual feedback and engaging UI elements.